keptn-sandbox/trello-service/README.md

 > :warning: This service is now deprecated and will no longer receive support / updates.
 >
 > Author recommends you use the Trello webhook integration (found [here](https://keptn.sh/docs/integrations/) [search for "trello"] ) as it is much more flexible
+>
+> Alternatively, if you are Kubernetes native, use the [Keptn Lifecycle Toolkit](https://lifecycle.keptn.sh) instead.

 This Keptn Service integrates Atlassian Trello with Keptn.